BoGoEngine/fcitx-bogo/README.md

 ## Usage

-Use Fcitx's config tool to set BoGo as the default IME and activate it
+Use Fcitx's config tool to set BoGo as the default IME and activate it.

 > The default hotkey should be <kbd>Ctrl</kbd>+<kbd>Space</kbd>.